Yazdun/yazdun-icodethis/most-commonly-asked-interview-questions-and-their-answer.md

   return <div>Hello, {props.name}!</div>;
 };

-// enhanced Component using the HOC const EnhancedComponent = withLogging(MyComponent);
+// enhanced component using the HOC const EnhancedComponent = withLogging(MyComponent);

 // usage in the app